malarsalan/shey_bot/README.md

 rails is a gem and installing gem is so easy just type

-gem install rails
+-gem install rails
-gem install mysql2
+-gem install mysql2
-it will install all dependent gems as well
+-it will install all dependent gems as well

 5 .
 Verifying installation

 after installing gem type

-rails -v
+-rails -v